-The Commonwealth of Massachusetts allows some international students and scholars to use their home country license while in the U.S. If your country is NOT on this list, you are not legally allowed to drive in Massachusetts and may be ticketed and/or taken to court for driving illegally.
+Massachusetts allows some international students and scholars to use their home country license while in the U.S. If your country is NOT on this list, you are not legally allowed to drive in Massachusetts and may be ticketed and/or taken to court for driving illegally.
 It is very important you begin the driver's license process as soon as possible once you arrive in Massachusetts.

 If you are legally allowed to drive in Massachusetts, Massachusetts’ state law declares that certain international licenses are only valid for one year, but you have to carry your I-94, passport, and visa at all times while driving.
 By having a Massachusetts Driver’s License, you do not have to carry your additional documents.